abates20/bactax/README.md

 ### Updating the taxonomy data

-bactax uses data from NCBI's taxonomy database.
-This data is downloaded and stored in a gzip file within the package.
+`bactax` uses data from NCBI's taxonomy database.
+This data is downloaded and stored in a gzipped csv within the package.
 Since NCBI regularly updates their data, bactax provides an method to download the latest taxonomy database from NCBI.

 ```python
 import bactax